 Subtopic 2a has two Focus Area options and applicants can apply for funding under the first, second or both.
-Applicants applying for both only need to submit one application.

 Subtopic 2a - Focus Area 1: Alternative Foundations and Installation Methods Desktop Evaluation

 Projects within the first focus area should complete a comprehensive feasibility assessment of one type of alternative foundation (e.g., suction buckets, gravity bases) or installation method (e.g., vibratory) that makes the installation of foundations significantly quieter than the installation of impact driven foundations.
 This assessment should review the technical, economic, and environmental factors associated with the chosen foundation type in all continental U.S. waters suitable for fixed-bottom offshore wind deployment.